lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 'Make the design-choice go away." is not a good plan.

 ## Shannan/Turing information theory/communication theory and decision coordination problem spaces
-- have we learned anything else about signals and information since Shannan?
+- What else have we learned about signals and information since Shannan?
+(Polyanskiy/Wu)
 - information in coordinated decision making?

 ## information collapse vs. signal collapse